Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 In most of the existing and practical FWP models, both fast and slow nets are one-layer networks, and the weight update rule is some outer-product based one.
 However, the general concept of fast weight programming is more general and has no such a restriction \citep{irie2021going}; in principle, more complex (e.g., deeper) slow/fast nets or other update rules could be used.
-In fact, the core concept of FWPs is the idea of training a network to train (e.g., generate weights of) another network---an idea which has been rebranded as ``hypernetworks'' \citep{ha2017hypernetworks} in the modern deep learning literature.
+In fact, the core concept of FWPs is the idea of training a network to train (e.g., generate weights of) another network---an idea which has been rebranded as ``hypernetworks'' \citep{ha2017hypernetworks} in the modern deep learning literature\footnote{One popular form of hypernetworks generates gains (i.e., scalars) to dynamically scale rows or columns of a weight matrix of another network \citep{ha2017hypernetworks,perez2018film,jayakumar2020multiplicative}, which has also been explored in computational neuroscience (see, e.g., \citet{rao2023active,rao2024sensory,CostacurtaBZL24}); we'll discuss below how the FWP framework can support many other forms of synaptic weight modifications, thereby expanding the existing toolbox for modeling dynamic synapses in computational neuroscience (e.g., \citet{tsodyks1998neural,maass2002synapses}; see also \citet{shon2003learning}).}.
 One common challenge though is to deal with the high-dimensionality of ANN weights, which are typically too large to be directly parameterized as outputs of an ANN (except for tiny networks \citep{gomez2005evolving}).
 The use of outer product elegantly overcomes this challenge by generating two small vectors instead of one large matrix, and it's arguably more practical compared to other alternative methods that rely on weight compression \citep{irie2021training} or sparsity \citep{munkhdalai2020sparse}.

 Another issue is that naively applying the BPTT learning algorithm to FWP would require storing all the intermediate weight matrices for each time step for backpropagation, which would yield memory requirements that can easily exceed the amount of memory available on GPUs.
 Therefore, practical FWP model designs also require compute-efficient recomputability of fast weights (e.g., through reversibility of the update rule; we refer to the corresponding discussions in prior work \citep{schlag2021linear,irie2021training}) or chunk-wise processing (see Box \ref{box:chunk}).